The Reputation – State of the Nation · 2026

 The Headline Finding

-more property sales closed per office, per year
+more property sales closed per office over the two-year period analysed

-Top-rated agents (4.5★ and above) close 2.5× more property sales per office per year than agents below 4.5★.
-It's a compounding effect: they win 77% more new listings, AND they retain 43% more of them.
+Top-rated agents (4.5★ and above) close 2.3× more property sales per office over the two-year period analysed than agents below 4.5★.
+It's a compounding effect: they win 77% more new listings, AND they retain 29% more of them.
 Bottom line — if your agent is highly rated, you're far more likely to actually sell.

 The Volume Multiplier

-The 4.5★+ band takes on roughly 3× more new instructions per office per year than agents below 4★, and 77% more than agents below 4.5★.
+The 4.5★+ band takes on roughly 3× more new instructions per office over the two-year period analysed than agents below 4★, and 77% more than agents below 4.5★.
 The market is voting with its instructions — quietly, but decisively.

 The Boutique Agent Effect